-HEALTH RISK ASSESSMENT biomarker.
+HEALTH RISK ASSESSMENT.
 It can be monitored with a simple blood test.
 Higher proportions of the omega-6 acids (and lower omega-3 acids) mean higher health risk as shown in the Figure below.
 The HUFA balance in body tissues from which the hormone-like eicosanoids are created can range from 25 to 85% omega-6.
-You can lower it when you NIX the 6 while you EAT the 3.
+You can lower the %n-6 in HUFA when you NIX the 6 while you EAT the 3.

 – – WHAT PROPORTIONS ARE IN YOUR BODY’S MEDICINE CHEST?
 A consequence of having more omega-6 in HUFA is more intense formation and action of omega-6 eicosanoids and more risk of heart attacks.

-revised June, 2017
+revised September, 2017